 ii.
 IDNA Protocol:

 Unicode being the character encoding standard for providing the maximum possible representation of a given script/language, it has encoded as far as possible all the possible characters needed by the script.
-However the Domain name being a specialized case, it is governed by an additional protocol known as IDNA (Internationalized Domain Names in Applications).
+However, the Domain name being a specialized case, it is governed by an additional protocol known as IDNA (Internationalized Domain Names in Applications).
 The IDNA protocol introduces exclusion of some characters out of Unicode repertoire from being part of the domain names.

 Example: Kannada sign CANDRABINDU ಁ (U+0C81) is not allowed to be part of the domain name.